By Tina Jepson

 Contemporary kitchen cabinets are similar in style to retro cabinets in that they both feature clean lines and a simple functional approach.
 While there are many subtle differences between the two styles, what ultimately sets contemporary cabinets apart from their sister style is their evolution.
 The concept of what is considered “contemporary design” is always changing, whereas the “retro” style remains consistent to looks of the 1940s-60s.

-Cabinets in a contemporary kitchen are often made with materials such as wood, laminate, steel and even glass as seen in the work of Connecticut’s The Kitchen Company.
+Cabinets in a contemporary kitchen are often made with materials such as wood, laminate, steel and even glass.
 Compared with retro cabinets, contemporary cabinets are almost always without depth or texture.
 Instead, they feature flat, clean surfaces without knobs or handles.

 Color schemes in contemporary kitchens are usually also slightly tamer than in retro kitchens, with homeowners generally choosing to paint or use plastic laminate in either black, white, or another solid, mostly neutral, color.